 - Virtual meetings – attend live or watch recordings afterwards

 - Field activity – a variety of opportunities will be provided at wide-ranging dates, times, and locations—including virtual options to accommodate participants of different abilities

-- Certification quiz – a brief online and ‘open-book’ quiz that helps participants test their knowledge and reflect on their OAT experience
+- Certification test – a brief online and ‘open-book’ quiz that helps participants test their knowledge and reflect on their OAT experience

 A modest registration fee of $25 grants participants access to the Fall 2022 OAT class plus a whole year to revisit the class recordings and other resources shared in the online learning hub.